-NIC Student Recruiter-Advisors are here to support high school students’ transitions to post-secondary education.
+NIC Student Recruiters are here to support high school students’ transitions to post-secondary education.
 Please encourage your high school students to reach out to us either through an appointment or email.
-Recruiter-advisors are also available for appointments at most high schools on the North Vancouver Island.
+Recruiters are also available for appointments at most high schools on the North Vancouver Island.
 View schedule information.
 If students would like to connect with our Indigenous Education Navigators, please schedule an appointment with one of our Indigenous Education Navigators as a "Future Indigenous NIC Student".

 University Credit for High School Students

 High school students can take advantage of Dual Credit and Youth Train in Trades opportunities.

 These early entry opportunities allow high school students to complete university-level courses and provincially approved trades training while still in high school.
 Students receive credit toward their Grade 12 graduation requirements as well as NIC credit toward a degree, diploma or trades credential.

 For a list of dual credit courses, visit Dual Credit Courses.
 Dual credit courses are scheduled to coincide with the high school schedule.
 High school students are welcome to take any other NIC course, for which they meet the pre-requisites, outside the high school schedule.
 Browse course offerings by term.